AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ### Viewing the detailed profile a client : `select`

 View a more detailed profile of the specified client from FApro.
+The detailed profile currently includes the **contact information** and **existing plans**.
+In addition, we are also planning to include the following:
+* Profile image of the client: [Uploading a profile photo for a client](#coming-soon-uploading-photo-for-a-client--image)
+* Notes regarding the client: [Adding notes for a client](#coming-soon-adding-notes-for-a-client--addnote)

+This profile aims to aid financial advisors in the following ways:
+* retrieve vital information (existing financial plans, current financial status) during the preparation for an appointment
+* act as a reference notes during the appointment itself
+* take down important notes after the appointments (follow-up tasks)

 Format: `select INDEX`